WALK CORSICA WITH AUSWALK

 OVERVIEW

-We walk some of the GR20 is Corsica’s iconic long-distance trail, renowned as one of Europe’s most challenging and spectacular hikes.
+The GR20 is Corsica’s iconic long-distance trail, renowned as one of Europe’s most challenging and spectacular hikes.
 Stretching approximately 180 km from Calenzana in the north to Conca in the south, it traverses rugged mountain landscapes, dramatic ridgelines, and remote terrain.
 Known for its demanding ascents, breathtaking views, and alpine scenery, the GR20 is a bucket-list trek for experienced walkers.

 Beyond the famous GR20, Corsica offers a variety of walking trails catering to all levels.
 The Mare e Monti and Mare a Mare routes showcase the island’s diverse landscapes, linking coastal villages to lush valleys and dramatic mountain passes.
 Explore the Sentier des Douaniers for a scenic coastal experience or visit the Restonica Valley with its pristine glacial lakes.
 Corsica boasts over 1,000 km of trails, rich biodiversity, and a unique blend of French and Italian cultures.
 Known as the “Island of Beauty,” its history, cuisine, and rugged charm make it a walking paradise for adventure and nature enthusiasts alike.